tangmonster911/Distributor-tester/README.md

 POINTS interface:

 The 1k pullup resistor is the reason I have difference in delay for closing and opening of points.
+With lower resistance this time will be different for opening points and will be less.

 3.3V is fed back from the mcu which has a 3.3v output to the 10k resistor R9 (red wire on pin16 of cn7)
 ![image](https://github.com/user-attachments/assets/1a0a98ae-d4c2-481f-9e5d-3b58170fc05f)
 the file Tina-TI simulation file is included in github